More about Harps Australia

 Gradually the harp became an obsession; the French horn (her first career) was phased out.
 In 1994 she embarked on a study tour of harp building on the USA West Coast, meeting with many craftsman.
 She also studied several large scale harp building factories both the Triplett Harps in California and Dusty Strings in Seattle, with research/resourcing trips to Robinson’s Harp Shop outside of San Diego.

 On her return, she and husband Warwick worked as a team to produce the 30 string Waratah model harp featured in the nationally run workshops Pull Your Own Harpstrings.
-Following years of development, Harps Australia released a unique re-design of the 30 string new Waratah in 2001, the 34/36 string Lyrebird Harps and the 23 string Rosella now available for workshops.
+Following years of development, Harps Australia released a unique re-design of the 30 string new Waratah in 2001, the 34/36 string Lyrebird Harps and the 23 string Rosella for workshops.

 After 700 harps hand-built, we now import all the harps we market.